Madhav-Deva/MDBannersView/README.md

 https://user-images.githubusercontent.com/6660695/152654048-a2ac7b88-898f-43a6-aa97-984e7fb89ce4.mov

-BannersView component comes with default caching and simmer animtion(used when images are downloaded using urls).
+BannersView component comes with default caching and shimmer animtion(used when images are downloaded using urls).
 You can customise the component by accessing the public functions.